 The High-Power Hypar

 Maths frequently shows us surprising and illuminating connections between physical systems that are not obviously related: the analysis of one system often turns out to be ideally suited for describing another.
-To illustrate this, we will show how a surface in three dimensional space — the hyperbolic paraboloid, or hypar — pops up in unexpected ways and in many different contexts.
+To illustrate this, we will show how a surface in three dimensional space --- the hyperbolic paraboloid, or hypar --- pops up in unexpected … Continue reading The High-Power Hypar

 Clothoids Drive Us Round the Bend